|

 government, that summons all its skill, energy,

-might, of money, men, and false philosophy
+and might, of money, men, and false philosophy

 that a corrupt nation can bring to bear, to